schmokel/pykognition/README.md

 ## Usage

-For futher help see the [documentation](docs/build/html/index.html)
+For usage and further help see the [documentation](docs/build/html/index.html)